BiltuDas1/ScamEmails/README.md

 # ScamEmails
-In this page you will able to find scam email list.
-If you try to contact with them, they can steal you're personal data. so do not try to contact with them.
+On this page, you will able to find a scam email list.
+If you try to contact them, they may steal your personal data. so do not try to contact them.